ravirajsinh45/Face-recognition-home-door-lock-system/README.md

 ### 2. Ultrasonic sensor

 ![](https://github.com/ravirajsinh45/Face-recognition-home-door-lock-system/blob/master/assets/ultrasonic_distance_sensor.jpeg)
 I'm using [3 pin Ultrasonic Distance Sensor](https://www.thingbits.in/products/grove-ultrasonic-distance-sensor).
-Advantage of using this sensor over [Ultrasoni SR04](https://lastminuteengineers.com/arduino-sr04-ultrasonic-sensor-tutorial/) is you only need 1 signal pin instead of 2 pin(one for trig and other for echo) which save one GPIO pin of Pi.
+Advantage of using this sensor over [Ultrasonic SR04](https://lastminuteengineers.com/arduino-sr04-ultrasonic-sensor-tutorial/) is you only need 1 signal pin instead of 2 pin(one for trig and other for echo) which save one GPIO pin of Pi.
 Other advantage is it work on 3.3V and 5V both power while SR04 require 5V.
 NOTE: If you have SR04 sensor it's not problem i will guide as well.

 #### How to connect with pi